- 18 Jan 2024

 Populate required and optional fields.

-EZ Preset: This field determines the frequency of each Transaction with their
+- EZ Preset: This field determines the frequency of each Transaction with its Due Date.

-Start Date: This date determines when the Payment Schedule should start.
-This date is the first Transaction's, or the subsequent Transaction's if the first Transaction was captured immediately,
+- Start Date: This date determines when the Payment Schedule should start.
+This date can be the first Transaction's Due Date, or the subsequent Transaction's Due Date if the first Transaction was captured immediately.

-Payment Method: Add the customer's related Payment Method if you want to automatically process the generated Transactions based on their due date.
-You can also use our PayLink feature where you would leave the Payment Method field blank and request payment through one of the Transaction's PayLinks.
-Once the customer pays through that link, ALL related open Transactions and the Payment Schedule's Payment Method will be updated.
+- Payment Method: Add the customer's related Payment Method if you want to automatically process the generated Transactions based on its Due Date.
+You can also use our PayLink feature.
+Then you would leave the Payment Method field blank and request payment through one of the Transaction's PayLinks.
+Once the customer pays through their link, ALL related open Transactions and the Payment Schedule's Payment Method will be updated.

-- Account and Contact: If these fields are left blank and the related Payment Method's Account and Contact fields have a value, they will automatically populate onto the Payment Schedule and associated Transactions.
+- Account and Contact: If these fields are left blank and the related Payment Method's Account and Contact fields have a value, they will automatically populate the Payment Schedule and associated Transactions.

-Schedule Status: "Draft" and "Generate" need to be set manually (or defaulted).
-The rest of the picklist values are set automatically based on the status of related Transactions.
+- Schedule Status: "Draft" and "Generate" need to be set manually (or defaulted).
+The remaining picklist values are automatically set based on the status of the related Transactions.
 To generate the Transactions for your Payment Schedule, the Schedule Status must be set to "Generate".
 That triggers the system to create all Transactions based on your Payment Schedule's EZ Preset and/or advanced fields.
 You can also generate the Payment Schedule by clicking Generate, located in the upper right corner of the Payment Schedule record page.

 - Click Save.